buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 - Keep stacks.
 - Make the above changes but keep some existing terminology: stacks, build-image, run-image.
-- Continue to allow for static definition of runtime package requirements in `buildpack.toml`.
+- Continue to allow static definition of runtime package requirements in `buildpack.toml`.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should packages be determined during the detect or build phase?
+- Should runtime packages be determined during the detect or build phase?
 Opinion: detect phase, so that (in a later RFC), a runtime base image's app-specified Dockerfiles may by applied in parallel to the buildpack build process.
 - How will migration work?
 Can we make new base images compatible with older buildpacks?
 Can we make newer buildpacks compatible with older stacks?
+- What should builder.toml (and similar stack-dependent config files) look like?
+What should assets look like?
+Note: these could be decided in subsequent subteam RFCs / spec PRs.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes